 And so, the second of what had originally been conceived as a series of great intercolonial contests between the best horses in the land came off on the new racecourse on Saturday, 1st September, 1860.
 Present were the Governor-General, Sir William Denison and his suite as well as the Premier, the Treasurer and other prominent members of the Legislature.
 It might have only been a three-race card, but the presence of crack horses from the other colonies as well as New Zealand gave rise to much excitement.
 The Sydney Mail estimated that when “the first race was summoned there could have been no fewer than 18,000 or 20,000 people on the course, to say nothing of the ‘outside subscribers’ who occupied the hill overlooking the track.”
 The conditions of the race were “of 100 sovereigns each, half forfeit, with 500 sovereigns added” to be conducted over three miles at weight-for-age conditions for New South Wales.

-As events transpired, John Tait’s mare, Zoe, a daughter of Sir Hercules, won the Champion Race rather easily and £1,675 was the net amount paid to Tait at Tattersall’s on the following Monday evening.
-With the Champion Race out of the way, the first of the reconstituted AJC Spring Meetings were then held over three successive days beginning on the following Thursday with an estimated 10,000 people present on the following Saturday.
+As events transpired, Zoe, a daughter of Sir Hercules, owned jointly by Justice Alfred Cheeke and John Tait, won the Champion Race rather easily and £1,675 was the net amount paid to Tait, in Cheeke’s absence, at Tattersall’s on the following Monday evening.
+With the Champion Race out of the way, the first of the reconstituted A.J.C.
+Spring Meetings were then held over three successive days beginning on the following Thursday with an estimated 10,000 people present on the following Saturday.
 Randwick always was destined to become a vanity fair for the fashionable, the frivolous and the impecunious and it is interesting to reflect that it started very much in character at that first meeting on the new course.
-It was regarded as one of the best-regulated sporting re-unions ever seen in the colony.
+It was regarded as one of the best-regulated sporting reunions ever seen in the colony.
 A new age in the Colonial Turf was dawning.
 Moreover, the intelligence received in early August 1960, that both old Jorrocks, the champion New South Wales racehorse, and Alice Hawthorn, the champion Victorian racehorse, had each died within ten days of one another, seemed symbolic of a permanent break with the past.

-That 1860 AJC Spring Meeting was the last conducted by the club without a Derby on the programme until 1978, the year in which the AJC transferred the Derby to the autumn.
+But back to the racecourse.
+That 1860 A.J.C.
+Spring Meeting was the last conducted by the club without a Derby on the programme until 1978, the year in which the A.J.C. transferred the Derby to the autumn.
 It was in May 1861, in the wake of the successful Autumn Meeting of that year that the Australian Jockey Club published their programme for September.
 And lo and behold!
-On the First Day, Thursday, 12th September, the third race on the card was to be the Derby Stakes of 5 sovereigns each, with 100 sovereigns added.
+On the First Day, Thursday, 12 September, the third race on the card was to be the Derby Stakes of 5 sovereigns each, with 100 sovereigns added.
 It was a race for three-year-olds with colts to carry 8 st. 10lb and fillies 8 st. 5lb., and no allowance for geldings.
 The second horse was to receive 25 sovereigns from the prize.
 The race itself was to be run over the classic distance of one mile and a half.
 It was far from the richest race at the three-day fixture; it wasn’t even the richest race on that first day.
 Nonetheless, it was a start.
 And from little acorns, mighty oak trees grow!